zeek/package-manager/doc/overview.rst

 Bro Package Manager
 ===================

-:warning: This project is still under development and so may not yet be suitable
-          for use in production environments.

 The Bro Package Manager makes it easy for Bro users to install and manage third party scripts as well as plugins for Bro and BroControl.
 The command-line tool is preconfigured to download packages from the `Bro package source`_ , a GitHub